-The 11 Prettiest Pastel Nail Polishes Money Can Buy
+How To Bring Springtime To This Week's At-Home Mani

 Slowly but surely, pastels are starting to feel more seasonally appropriate.
-Even if you're layering a lavender short-sleeve shirt under a sweater and a black puffer coat to walk outside, there's something cheerful about adding those touches of soft, spring-y shades into a still-winter wardrobe.
-Of course, the simplest and cheapest, most non-committal way to start easing into pastels while Mother Nature is still catching up is to paint them on your nails.
+Even if you're watching the tulips bloom through a window while practicing social distancing, there's something cheerful about warm-weather indicators that make this crazy time feel a bit more zen.
+Of course, the simplest, most non-committal way to ease into spring tones — especially while you're living in sweats and looking for an activity — is with a DIY manicure.

-If your collection of pastels is looking a little sad and crusty at the moment — with a few glass bottles of sheer pink that may be more than two years old — we have your guide to the current crème de la crème of pastel polish, as determined by the pros.
-From frosty Chanel blue to lilac mauve, scroll through to find the prettiest pastel polishes to add to your stash.
-Consider it the smartest form of pre-spring retail therapy.
+If your collection of pastels is looking a little sad and crusty at the moment — with a few glass bottles of baby pink that may be more than two years old — we have your guide to the most current crème de la crème of pastel polish, as determined by the pros.
+From frosty blue to sheer peach, click ahead to find the prettiest pastel polishes to add to your stash.
+Consider it the savviest form of pre-spring retail therapy.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.